NLnetLabs/roto/docs/source/overview/hello_world.rst

   Hello, world!

 There are a couple things we can learn from this program.
-First, a function is defined with the ``function`` keyword and we use curly braces to delimit the function body.
+First, a function is defined with the ``fn`` keyword and we use curly braces to delimit the function body.
 Second, functions (in this case ``print``) are called with parentheses and string literals are enclosed in double quotes.
 Finally, a statement in Roto ends with a semicolon.